 The results of existential psychotherapy can vary for each person, but I’ve seen the following outcomes:

-- Increased Self-Awareness: Clients often gain a deeper understanding of themselves, their values, and their beliefs.
+- Increased Self-Awareness: In existential psychotherapy, clients often gain a deeper understanding of themselves, their values, and their beliefs.
 They become more aware of their choices, responsibilities, and the impact of their actions on their lives.

 - Finding Meaning and Purpose: Through the exploration and reflection of existential psychotherapy, people often discover or redefine what gives their life meaning.
 They might find new purposes or reframe existing ones, leading to a more fulfilling.

-- Acceptance of Responsibility: This approach encourages people to take responsibility for their choices and actions.
+- Acceptance of Responsibility: Existential psychotherapy encourages people to take responsibility for their choices and actions.
 Clients often develop a greater sense of accountability for their lives and direction.

 - Exploration of Freedom: Clients explore their freedom to make choices and the consequences of those choices.
 They may learn to embrace their freedom rather than feel overwhelmed by it.